Advertisement

 Go ahead and consult the internet—but follow up with a real doctor

-Find yourself up at night, Googling symptoms like itching, frequent urination or funky discharge?
-It’s completely understandable to want to get an idea of what’s causing your symptoms before you have the chance to stop at a health center.
-But your at-home research should always be followed up by a visit to a real-life doctor, who can narrow down a diagnosis with an exam and testing.
+Do you ever find yourself up at night, Googling symptoms like itching, frequent urination, or funky discharge?
+It’s completely understandable to want to get an idea of what’s causing your symptoms before you have the chance to visit an HCP.
+But your at-home research should always be followed up by a visit to a real-life HCP.
+They can narrow down a diagnosis with an exam and testing.

-So, next time you experience unusual symptoms, schedule a doctor’s appointment—and be prepared to provide a sample—so a professional can properly treat your issue.
+So, next time you experience unusual symptoms, schedule an appointment with an HCP—and be prepared to provide a sample—so a professional can properly treat your issue.

 A woman using a phone to reschedule her gynecologist appointment